 The Series F Units are generally only available to investors who have fee-based accounts with their dealer or who are investing directly with the Trust.
-Series F Units pay a Management Fee of 1.25%.
-We do not pay any trailing commissions to dealers who sell Series F Units, which means that we can charge a lower management fee compared to Series A Units of the Trust.
-The Series F Units may be redesignated into Series A Units or Series I Units in accordance with the Declaration of Trust.
-See "- Redesignation of Units" below.
+Series F Units pay a Management Fee of 1.25% of NAV.
+We do not pay any trailing commissions to dealers who sell Series F Units, which means that the Series F Units can have a lower management fee compared to Series A Units of the Trust.
+The Series F Units may be switched into Series A Units or Series I Units in accordance with the Declaration of Trust.
+See "- Switching Units" below.